The project to remove the level crossing at Burke Road, Glen Iris and build the new Gardiner Station has been completed.

 A project team including John Holland and KBR removed the level crossing and rebuilt Gardiner Station.
 The project has also removed the level crossings at North Road in Ormond, McKinnon Road in McKinnon and Centre Road in Bentleigh.

 On 13 January 2016 the boom gates at Burke Road were removed forever and the road re-opened.
 Motorists and pedestrians are now experiencing significantly safer and faster travel through this area, and trams are using the newly built super stop.

-The project team has removed the crossing, demolished the old station and built a new modern station for the community, in just seven months.
+The project team removed the crossing and built a new modern station for the community, in just seven months.

 On 4 April the commuter car park at Gardiner Station was re-opened, marking the completion of the major works at Burke Road.

 On 12 August the station forecourt works were completed with the relocation of the old signal box to the carpark entrance and installation of an artwork made from parts of the signal box.
 In addition, Gardiner Park has been returned to the City of Stonnington for restoration works and landscaping is complete.

 - lowering the rail line below Burke Road

 - rebuilding Gardiner Station where the car park was currently located

 - lowered platforms accessed via lifts and stairs

 - reconstructing the station car park to the north side of where the station was, providing the same number of spaces